lunatech-labs/lunatech-labs.github.com/ventures/_posts/2012-01-03-portfolio.md

 MinotoVideo enables you to manage, monitor, monetize and share your premium video content.
 Upload and monitor your videos for free, share your videos in a stunning quality and make money through our shared revenue advertising or hosted service model.

+### <a href="https://www.facebook.com/FritezHauteFriture">Fritez - Haute Friture</a>

+Fritez serves delicious hand-cut fries from locally grown potatoes on location, at food festivals and in its flagship Cafe Entraordinaire in the Witte de Withstraat.